 “The coding skills I had learnt as part of my degree were hugely useful to my project because a big part of what I was doing was writing programmes.
 Although I had never written an audit report before, the skills I had learnt regarding scientific writing were extremely helpful.
 This did require a lot of independent research, however, in how to conduct an audit, interview people and review documents.
 In addition, a module I had taken in Functional Medical Imaging was extremely useful and helped me in diagnosing the potential scanner issue as I had some knowledge of how the scanner worked.“

 Holly also comments that the whole process of the internship has grown her confidence in a lot of the practical elements of the workplace such as sending professional emails and booking meetings.
-She has found these skills helpful this year when she was searching for PhD positions or jobs to undertake when she finished the university.
+She has found these skills helpful this year when she was searching for PhD positions or jobs to undertake when she finished university.
 Employers Holly has spoken to have been particularly keen on the audit report that she produced, as it gives a real insight into how businesses are run and shows commercial awareness.

 As part of the internship, Holly received “Green Badge” training.
-This is safety training that allows to move freely around the MRI centre and access areas most areas that are restricted to unauthorised staff.
+This is safety training that allows you to move freely around the MRI centre and access most areas that are restricted to unauthorised staff.
 She also completed the “Good Clinical Practice” certification, a course required for working in medical research.
 This provided her with knowledge about ethical approval and ethics committees, informed consent, and the different roles in a clinical research team.

 Holly identified that the main thing she learnt about work is the amount of self-management that is involved.
 She says that she was given tasks and a time frame and it was down to her to research how to complete the tasks and set weekly goals for her own progress.
 Before taking part in the internship, she struggled with getting too caught up in the small details of a project and losing sight of the bigger picture.
 In a real working environment, deadlines are often much tighter than university deadlines, so there wasn’t time to do that.
 She learnt it’s important to ask for help when you need it and not waste time being stuck on the same problem.